 AWS picks Cilium for Networking & Security on EKS Anywhere

-AWS has just announced the availability of EKS Anywhere to manage on-premises Kubernetes clusters.
+AWS has just announced the availability of EKS Anywhere (EKS-A) to manage on-premises Kubernetes clusters.
 As part of this, AWS picked Cilium as the built-in default for networking and security.
-So, as you create your first EKS-A cluster, you will automatically have Cilium installed and benefit from the powers of eBPF.
+So, as you create your first EKS Anywhere (EKS-A) cluster, you will automatically have Cilium installed and benefit from the powers of eBPF.

 AWS joins other cloud providers in picking Cilium as the networking and security layer.
 Managed Kubernetes offerings from Google Cloud, Alibaba, DigitalOcean, and several smaller platforms already leverage Cilium.
 With this latest announcement, three out of the big four cloud providers are now standardizing on Cilium for their cloud native networking and security needs.